codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

           * GitLab Cloud and GitLab Server: `gitlab`
           * Bitbucket Cloud: `bitbucket`
           * Bitbucket Server: `bitbucket-server`
-      * <git-runtime-token> is the token you generated with the required scopes for runtime.
+      * <git-personal-access-token> is the token you generated with the required scopes.
 1. When the installation is complete, go to the **List View**, and select the new runtime.
 1. From the context menu on the right, select **Update Git Runtime Credentials**.